 Come for the history, stay for the hospitality!

-Beneath the moss-covered trees of Alabama’s largest historic district, Selma opens its doors for the 41st annual Historic Selma Pilgrimage Friday, March 18 and Saturday, March 19.
-Spring Pilgrimage offers visitors a chance to experience hands-on history through guided tours of antebellum homes, museums, and more.
-Enjoy Selma’s special blend of Southern graces and historic places as you tour Alabama’s largest historic district.
+Nestled atop a bluff overlooking the Alabama River on U.S. Highway 80, Selma hosts thousands of tourists year-round from all over the world who come to view historic sites that date back to the early 1800s.
+Join us for Spring Pilgrimage where visitors have a chance to experience hands-on history through guided tours of private homes, museums, and more.
+Be captivated by Selma’s special blend of Southern graces and historic places as you tour Alabama’s largest historic district.

-Click on each image below for the 2016 brochure or click here for the pdf download.
+Click on each image below to view for the 2017 brochure or click here for the pdf download.

 A very special thanks to Janet Gresham for her wonderful photography and copy writing on our brochure and this website.
 Please visit Janet’s blog about Selma.
 I’d also like to thank Andy Burton and the Selma Times Journal for their contributions.
 If you have questions about Pilgrimage, please print the Selma Pilgrimage Brochure or email us at Info@SelmaPilgrimage.com and someone will get back to you as quickly as possible.
 Hope to see you at one of the best events in Alabama, Selma’s 42nd Annual Historic Pilgrimage.